Seke-Banza Territory

 Seke-Banza Territory is an administrative area of the Kongo Central province of the Democratic Republic of the Congo, to the north of the city of Matadi.
 The administrative center is the town of Seke-Banza.

 The territory is divided into five sectors: Bundi, Isangila, Lufu, Mavu and Sumbi.

 Roads

-The city of Kinzau-Mwuete is in the Bundi sector of Seke-Banza Territory.
+The town of Kinzau-Mvuete is in the Bundi sector of Seke-Banza Territory.
 It is at a crossroads, and is a center of trade for the territory with large urban centers such as Muanda, Boma, Matadi and Kinshasa.

 In June 2007 it was reported that the 22 km road running north from Kinzao to the town of Seke-Banza was in an advanced state of deterioration following torrential rains.
 The authorities were planning to raise money to fill the potholes through tolls.

 As of November 2008 the road had still not been repaired.
 As a result, trucks and motorcycles could no longer transport food from the town, and the prices paid for produce such as cassava, peanuts and tarot had dropped by as much as one half.